 Day 4: Beer on the Beach

 Walking on the beach was easier than I had anticipated.
-Luckily, when the tide's out, there's plenty of firm sand near the surf where you can walk at a regular, easy pace, something that isn't possible in dune walking (dune walking being a complete nightmare, in anyone's book).
+Luckily, when the tide's out, there's plenty of firm sand near the surf where you can walk at a regular, easy pace, something that isn't possible in dune walking (in comparison, dune walking is a complete nightmare).
 I'd made good time on the beach on the previous day, but as day 4 broke, my feet were still in a bad way.

-Fraser Island is chocka with fishermen, all going for the big catch by surf casting off the beach.
+Fraser Island is full of fishermen, all going for the big catch by surf casting off the beach.
 I was pleased to note that their idea of surf casting was much the same as mine had been back in Whatipu, except my introduction had been via vodka and coke, and theirs was via XXXX.
-That stubby was probably the most enjoyable drink I've ever quaffed, and as they forced another can1 on me, the conversation flowed between me and the ten-or-so full-on Aussie blokes who were heading north for ten days' fishing like there was no tomorrow, which was quite a possibility given the way the two beers went straight to my head.
+That stubby was probably the most enjoyable drink I've ever quaffed, and as they forced another can1 on me, the conversation flowed between me and the ten-or-so full-on Aussie blokes like there was no tomorrow, which was quite a possibility given the way the two beers went straight to my head.
 Not surprisingly, when they offered me a lift to Eli Creek, I jumped at the bait like a suicidal whiting, and twenty minutes later my walking was over for the day.
-As I left the fishermen behind, them chugging into another round of stubbies, they called after me, 'When you write an article about us, tell 'em we love Poms, but don't tell 'em about Fraser Island.
+As I left the fishermen behind, them chugging into another round of stubbies before heading north for ten days' fishing, they called after me, 'When you write an article about us, tell 'em we love Poms, but don't tell 'em about Fraser Island.
 We want it all to ourselves, eh!'
-As another convoy of 4WDs ploughed past us, I couldn't help feeling that for Fraser Island it was already too late.
+As another convoy of 4WDs ploughed past us, I couldn't help feeling that for Fraser Island, it was perhaps already too late.

 Day 5: Waves, Wrecks and Dunes

-I designated day 5 as a rest day, both because I had planned for an extra day to spend somewhere good, and because my feet were quite, quite buggered.
-Despite it being a rest day, I wandered north up the beach for some 6.5km, but this time without a pack, and without shoes; it was then that I realised the best way to walk on the beach is with what the Aussies call 'beach shoes': bare feet.
+I designated day 5 as a rest day, both because I had planned for an extra day somewhere along the line, and because my feet were quite, quite buggered.
+Despite it being a rest day, I wandered north up the beach for some 6.5km, but this time without a pack or shoes; it was then that I realised the best way to walk on the beach is with what the Aussies call 'beach shoes': bare feet.

-As I walked along the beach, burden-free, I really began to appreciate the beach for what it was.
-The sights were strange to behold: fishermen down at the low tidemark, dragging a rotting fish head round and round on the sand, enticing worms to the surface which they then grabbed round the back of the neck and dropped in a bucket for bait; couples digging holes in the sand for pipis, little triangular shellfish who dig into the sand, leaving a tell-tale and fatal little mound on the surface that enables fishermen to dig them up for bait; and, of course, there was the sea itself.
+As I walked along the beach, burden-free, I really began to appreciate the beach for what it is.
+The sights are strange to behold: fishermen down at the low tidemark, dragging a rotting fish head round and round on the sand, enticing worms to the surface which they then grab round the back of the neck and drop in a bucket for bait; couples digging holes in the sand for pipis, little triangular shellfish who dig into the sand, leaving a tell-tale and fatal little mound on the surface that enables fishermen to dig them up for bait; and, of course, there's the sea itself.

 It has character, the sea.
-Since time immemorial authors have waxed lyrical about the sea (myself included), but they always talk about the ocean, the realm of Poseidon, the storms and the swells.
+Since time immemorial authors have waxed lyrical about it (myself included), but they always talk about the ocean, the realm of Poseidon, the storms and the swells.
 But what I discovered on the beach on day 5 was the spectator sport that is Wave Watching, and it's right up there with synchronised swimming for raw emotion and power.
 After wandering the beach for days, I discovered six types of wave, each with its own crowd-pleasing characteristics and judge-tickling merits.
-The idea of Wave Watching is to try to guess the type of wave, with extra points if they go a long way up the beach.
+The idea of Wave Watching is to try to guess the type of wave before it breaks, with extra points if they go a long way up the beach.

 First up is the Normal Wave, the one that everyone is familiar with.
 Its approach to the beach is good, its speed constant, and it breaks harmlessly and gracefully on the waterline to a polite ripple of applause from the crowd.
 Not one of life's achievers, the Normal Wave is the mainstay of the Wave Watching scene.

-Type three is the Big Bastard Wave, one of the all time favourites, but a rare sight.
-Breaking with foam flecking and sand booming, the Big Bastard doesn't necessarily make it a long way up the beach – in fact, he quite often performs quite poorly in this respect – but he's impressive, and the crowd is on its feet.
+Type three is the Big Wave, one of the all time favourites, but it's a rare sight.
+Breaking with foam flecking and sand booming, the Big Wave doesn't necessarily make it a long way up the beach – in fact, he quite often performs quite poorly in this respect – but he's impressive, and the crowd is on its feet.

-The Backwards Wave is a real let down; like the Stationary Wave, he meets another wave coming backwards, but this time the sliding wave is a big one, and the new wave ends up being swept out to sea, actually breaking backwards.
-Still, every sport has its losers otherwise you couldn't have winners.
+The Backwards Wave is a real let down; like the Stationary Wave, he meets another wave coming backwards, but this time the sliding wave is a big one, and the new wave ends up being swept out to sea, often breaking backwards.
+Still, every sport has its losers, otherwise you wouldn't have winners.

 About 3.5km north of Eli Creek lies the wreck of the Maheno.
 The Maheno was a luxury passenger ship that was sold off to the Japanese for scrap in 1935, but as it was being towed north towards its new home, a cyclone blew it onto the beach on Fraser Island where it still rests and rusts today.
 It's a weird sight that you can see for a good hour's walk to the north and south, and at low tide you can get right up to the wreck and, if you ignore the warning signs, walk round inside it.

-The fishermen who had plied me with beer had their own wonderful take on events.
-They reckoned that the Japs beached the wreck intentionally so that they could then send people over to try to salvage it, and at the same time make maps of the area in preparation for an invasion in the war they knew was going to happen.
+The fishermen who had plied me with beer had their own unique take on events.
+They reckoned that the Japs beached the wreck intentionally so that they could then send people over to try to salvage it, who could make maps of the area in preparation for an invasion in the war that they knew was going to happen.
 This wonderful conspiracy theory was apparently backed up by the fact that 'the Japs had better maps of the east coast of Fraser Island than the Aussies during the war', a titbit that would be interesting to confirm or disprove.
 Still, one of the boys made a good point.
 'It's not fuckin' hard to make a fuckin' map of this fuckin' beach,' he said so eloquently.
 'It's just a big fuckin' straight line with a couple of fuckin' curves at each end.'

 'Bloody oath,' I muttered in agreement, as I raised my wide-mouthed can to the sky.
 Sometimes you can't beat the Aussie bloke for perception and articulation, so why try?